bioinf-jku/TTUR/DCGAN_FID_batched/README.md

 http://bioinf.jku.at/research/ttur/ttur.html

 ## Usage
+- Copy the file fid.py from root into the DCGAN_FID_batched directory
 - Download the precalculated statistics (see above) and save them into the "stats" folder.
 - Add model path in file run.sh at line 30
 - Add data path in file run.sh at line 31